Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Ibera Wetlands

-One of Argentina tourist spots that often go unnoticed is the Ibera Wetlands (Esteros del Ibera in Spanish) This stunning destination is on the far northeast of the country, in Corrientes Province (southwest of Misiones, where the Iguazu Falls lay).
+One of Argentina’s tourist spots that often goes unnoticed is the Ibera Wetlands (Esteros del Ibera in Spanish).
+This stunning destination is in the far northeast of the country, in Corrientes Province (southwest of Misiones, where the Iguazu Falls lay).

-At Ibera Wetlands you’ll get to see all kinds of flora and fauna, from adorable capybaras, otters and deer, to the more spine-tingling anacondas and alligators.
+At Ibera Wetlands you’ll get to see all kinds of flora and fauna, from adorable capybaras, otters, and deer, to the more spine-tingling anacondas and alligators.
 It’s also home to about 350 species of birds!
-If you were looking for incredibly cool places in Argentina, you’ve found the one.

 Here you can rent kayaks or take boat tours around the wetlands.
 While the kayaks are considerably cheaper than taking a boat, your view of the wildlife will be more limited, so I highly recommend spending on a boat tour to make the most of your visit.